 The true nature of the child is active rather than passive.
-Children have the desire to learn and will do learning activities if they are not frustrated by adults or authorities who impose their desires.
-In the implementation of religious humanist education must adapt characteristics and principles of early childhood learning.
-One of principles is learning while playing (Permendikbud, 137 of 2014).
+Children have the desire to learn and will do learning activities if they are not frustrated by adults or authorities who desires. impose their In the implementation of religious humanist education must adapt to the characteristics and principles of early childhood learning.
+One of the principles is learning while playing (Permendikbud, 137 of 2014).
 Where children's activities are more focused on playing activities.
 Thisi is because children's learning is through playing.
 This means playing children, means learning children.
 Therefore, so that children are more active in learning, they must be involved in many activities.